 Symptoms may not occur until the cancer has spread (metastasized) or become very large.
 Blood in the urine is the most common first symptom, but the amount of blood may be so small that it can be detected only under a microscope.
 On the other hand, the urine may be visibly red.
 The next most common symptoms are pain in the area between the ribs and hip (the flank), fever, and weight loss.
 Infrequently, a kidney cancer is first detected when a doctor feels an enlargement or lump in the abdomen.
+Other nonspecific symptoms of kidney cancer include fatigue, weight loss, and early satiety (feelings of fullness after a meal).

-Most kidney cancers are discovered by chance when an imaging test such as computed tomography (CT) or ultrasonography is done to evaluate another problem, such as high blood pressure.
-If doctors suspect kidney cancer based on a person’s symptoms, they use CT or magnetic resonance imaging (MRI) to confirm the diagnosis.
-Ultrasonography or intravenous urography may also be used initially, but doctors must use CT or MRI to verify the diagnosis.
 If cancer is diagnosed, other imaging tests (for example, chest x-ray, bone scan, or CT of the head, chest, or both) as well as blood tests may be done to determine whether and where the cancer has spread.
 However, sometimes cancer that has recently spread cannot be detected.
 Occasionally, surgery is needed to confirm the diagnosis.
+Rarely, doctors recommend a biopsy of either the kidney mass or other areas of the body concerning for spread to confirm the diagnosis.

 If the cancer has spread into adjacent sites such as the renal vein or even the large vein that carries blood to the heart (vena cava) but has not spread to lymph nodes or distant sites, surgery may still provide a chance for cure.
 However, kidney cancer has a tendency to spread early, especially to the lungs, sometimes before symptoms develop.
 Because kidney cancer that has spread to distant sites may escape early diagnosis, metastasis sometimes becomes apparent only after doctors have surgically removed all of the kidney cancer that could be found.

-Various combinations of other interleukins, thalidomide, and even vaccines developed from cells removed from the kidney cancer are being investigated.
-These treatments may be helpful for metastatic cancer, although the benefit is usually small. .
+Various combinations of other interleukins, thalidomide, and even vaccines developed from cells removed from the kidney cancer are also being investigated.
+These treatments may be helpful for metastatic cancer, although the benefit is usually small.
 Rarely (in less than 1% of people), removing the affected kidney causes tumors elsewhere in the body to shrink.
 However, the slim possibility that tumor shrinkage will occur is not considered sufficient reason to remove a cancerous kidney when the cancer has already spread, unless removal is part of an overall plan that includes other treatments directed toward widespread cancer.